JayLau123/PerovskiteOrderingGCNNs/README.md

 wandb.login()
 ```

+It may prompt a URL to authenticate.
+Follow the link, copy the code, and paste it back into the notebook cell.

 - This should prompt you to authenticate with your account.
 - You only need to log in once per environment session.